-The environmental effects that climate change in Alaska cause, such as flooding, permafrost thaw, increased precipitation, are making infrastructure vulnerable.
-The study looks at the impacts of climate change on Alaska public infrastructure using two future climate scenarios adopted by the IPCC, the RCP 8.5, and the RCP 4.5.
+The environmental effects of climate change in Alaska, such as flooding, permafrost thaw, and increased precipitation, are making infrastructure vulnerable.
+The study looks at the impacts of climate change on Alaska’s public infrastructure using two future climate scenarios adopted by the IPCC: RCP 8.5 and RCP 4.5.

-RCP 8.5 represents a high-emissions climate scenario or where CO2 emissions continue with no efforts to cut greenhouse gas emissions.
-RCP 4.5 is the lower emissions scenario that assumes that emissions peak in 2040 and then starts to drop from that year.
+RCP 8.5 represents a high-emissions climate scenario in which CO2 emissions continue without efforts to cut greenhouse gas emissions.
+RCP 4.5 is the lower emissions scenario that assumes an emissions peak in 2040 and then starts to drop from that year.

-The study discussed the impacts of climate change, such as the temperature rise across the Arctic had been twice the global average in recent decades, sea and land ice have reduced, coastal erosion, permafrost thaw, and wildfire activity.
+The study discussed the impacts of climate change, such as the temperature rise across the Arctic, which has been twice the global average in recent decades, the reduction in sea and land ice, coastal erosion, permafrost thaw, and wildfire activity.

-Permafrost thaw, for instance, can cause ground subsidence, which can negatively impact buildings, roads, and railroads, and other infrastructures.
+Permafrost thaw, for instance, can cause ground subsidence, negatively impacting buildings, roads, railroads, and other infrastructures.
 However, the study states that road flooding from increased precipitation is the largest source of damage.

-Proactive adaptation results in a reduction of expenditures for both future climate scenarios – RCP 8.5 and RCP 4.5, with the former showing a more significant expenditure saving.
-Adaptation measures in the study refer to upfront investment and modification of infrastructure before climate-related damages will occur.
+Proactive adaptation results in a reduction of expenditures for both future climate scenarios—RCP 8.5 and RCP 4.5—with the former showing a more significant expenditure saving.
+The study’s adaptation measures refer to upfront investment and modification of infrastructure before climate-related damages occur.

-The study shows that climate change will incur considerable amounts in infrastructure damages, but both emissions mitigation efforts and proactive climate adaptation could significantly lessen infrastructure damages.
+The study shows that climate change will cause considerable infrastructure damage, but emissions mitigation efforts and proactive climate adaptation could significantly lessen this damage.

 To read the entire paper, click on the button below: